-Concurrently with the Common Stock Offering, EchoStar is also offering by means of a separate prospectus 2,000,000 shares of 6 3/4% Series C Cumulative Convertible Preferred Stock.
-The liquidation preference of the Preferred Stock is \$50 per share (the "Liquidation Preference").
+During November 1997, EchoStar consummated the Series C Offering of 2,300,000 shares of 6 3/4% Series C Preferred Stock.
+The liquidation preference of the Series C Preferred Stock is \$50 per share (the "Liquidation Preference").

-Simultaneously with the closing of the Preferred Offering, the purchasers of the Preferred Stock will deposit approximately \$12.7 million into an account "Deposit Account"), and will be entitled to a quarterly cash payment from (the the Deposit Account in an amount equal to \$0.844 per share of Preferred Stock (the "Quarterly Return Amount"), commencing February 1, 1998 and continuing until November 1, 1999.
-After such date, dividends will begin to accrue on the Preferred Stock.
-EchoStar may, prior to the date on which any Quarterly Return Amount would otherwise be payable, deliver notice instructing the deposit agent (i) to purchase from EchoStar, for transfer to each holder of Preferred Stock, in lique of the Quarterly Return Amount that number of whole charge of Stock in lieu of the Quarterly Return Amount, that number of whole shares of Class A Common Stock determined by dividing the Quarterly Return Amount by 95% of the Market Value of the Class A Common Stock as of the date of such notice or (ii) defer delivery of the Quarterly Return Amount to holders of Preferred Stock on such quarterly payment date until the next quarterly payment date or any subsequent payment date.
-However, no later than November 1, 1999 (the "Deposit Expiration Date"), any amounts remaining in the Deposit Account, as of such date, or which have previously been deferred, will be (i) paid to the holders of the Preferred Stock or (ii) used to purchase from EchoStar for transfer to each holder of Preferred Stock that number of whole shares of Class A Common Stock determined by dividing the balance remaining in the Deposit Account by 95% of the Market Value of the shares of Class A Common Stock as of the Deposit Expiration Date.
+Simultaneously with the closing of the Series C Offering, the purchasers of the Series C Preferred Stock deposited approximately \$14.6 million into an account (the "Deposit Account"), and will be entitled to a quarterly cash payment from the Deposit Account in an amount equal to \$0.844 per share of Preferred Stock (the "Quarterly Return Amount"), commencing February 1, 1998 and continuing until November 1, 1999.
+After such date, dividends will begin to accrue on the Series C Preferred Stock.
+EchoStar may, prior to the date on which any Quarterly Return Amount would otherwise be payable, deliver notice instructing the deposit agent (i) to purchase from EchoStar, for transfer to each holder of Series C Preferred Stock, in lieu of the Quarterly Return Amount, that number of whole shares of Class A Common Stock determined by dividing the Quarterly Return Amount by 95% of the Market Value of the Class A Common Stock as of the date of such notice or (ii) defer delivery of the Quarterly Return Amount to holders of Series C Preferred Stock on such quarterly payment date until the next quarterly payment date or any subsequent payment date.
+However, no later than November 1, 1999 (the "Deposit Expiration Date"), any amounts remaining in the Deposit Account, as of such date, or which have previously been deferred, will be (i) paid to the holders of the Series C Preferred Stock or (ii) used to purchase from EchoStar for transfer to each holder of Series C Preferred Stock that number of whole shares of Class A Common Stock determined by dividing the balance remaining in the Deposit Expiration Date.

-Dividends on the Preferred Stock will accrue from November 2, 1999, and holders of the Preferred Stock will be entitled to receive cumulative dividends at an annual rate of 6 3/4% of the Liquidation Preference, payable quarterly in arrears, commencing February 1, 2000.
+Dividends on the Series C Preferred Stock will accrue from November 2, 1999, and holders of the Series C Preferred Stock will be entitled to receive cumulative dividends at an annual rate of 6 3/4% of the Liquidation Preference, payable quarterly in arrears, commencing February 1, 2000.
 Dividends may, at the option of EchoStar, be paid in cash, by delivery of fully paid and nonassessable shares of Class A Common Stock, or a combination thereof.
-The Preferred Stock is redeemable at any time on or after November 1, 2000, in whole or in part, at the option of EchoStar, in cash, by delivery of fully paid and nonassessable shares of Class A Common Stock, or a combination thereof, initially at a redemption premium of 103.857% and thereafter at redemption premiums declining to 100.000% per share on or after November 1, 2004, plus in each case all accumulated and unpaid dividends to the redemption date.
+The Series C Preferred Stock is redeemable at any time on or after November 1, 2000, in whole or in part, at the option of EchoStar, in cash, by delivery of fully paid and nonassessable shares of Class A Common Stock, or a combination thereof, initially at a redemption premium of 103.857% and thereafter at redemption premiums declining to 100.000% per share on or after November 1, 2004, plus in each case all accumulated and unpaid dividends to the redemption date.

-Upon any Change of Control holders of Preferred Stock will, in the event that the Market Value at such time is less than the Conversion Price, have a one time option to convert all of their outstanding shares into shares of Class A Common Stock at an adjusted conversion price equal to the greater of (i) the Market Value as of the Change of Control Date and (ii) 66.67% of the Market Value as of the date of this Prospectus.
+Upon any Change of Control holders of Series C Preferred Stock will, in the event that the Market Value at such time is less than the Conversion Price, have a one time option to convert all of their outstanding shares into shares of Class A Common Stock at an adjusted conversion price equal to the greater of (i) the Market Value as of the Change of Control Date and (ii) 66.67% of the Market Value as of the date of this Prospectus.
 In lieu of issuing the shares of Class A Common Stock issuable upon conversion in the event of a Change of Control, EchoStar may, at its option, make a cash payment equal to the Market Value of such Class A Common Stock otherwise issuable.